Sports-related curses: Detroit Lions

+Kirk Cousins

+The Kirk Cousins curse refers to a curse in which an NFL team who has lost to quarterback Kirk Cousins has failed to win a Super Bowl since he entered the league in 2012.
+The curse first started to take effect in 2016 when Cousins, as a member of the Washington Redskins (now the Washington Commanders) defeated the Green Bay Packers and New York Giants.
+The Giants would go on to lose 38–13 in the wild card to the Packers, and the Packers went on to lose the NFC Championship game to the Atlanta Falcons.

+In 2023, the Green Bay Packers and San Francisco 49ers lost to Cousins in the regular season.
+The Packers were eliminated by the 49ers, and the curse nearly took effect for the 49ers in the NFC Championship game against the Detroit Lions when they trailed 24–7 before rallying to win the game.
+With the win, the 49ers became the first team to lose to Kirk Cousins in the regular season and reach the Super Bowl.
+However, the 49ers lost Super Bowl LVIII to the Kansas City Chiefs, keeping the curse fully intact.
+The curse was broken when the Philadelphia Eagles, who lost to the Atlanta Falcons (who were led by Kirk Cousins at the time) during the 2024 season, dominated the Chiefs (who ironically beat the Falcons when Cousins was leading them) 40–22 in Super Bowl LIX.

 Madden NFL

 Prior to 1999, every annual installment of the Madden NFL video game franchise primarily featured John Madden on its cover.
 In 1999, Electronic Arts selected San Francisco 49ers running back Garrison Hearst to appear on the PAL version's cover, and has since featured one of the league's top players on every annual installment despite Madden's opposition.

 While appearing on the cover has become an honor akin to appearing on the Wheaties box, much like the Sports Illustrated cover jinx, certain players who appeared on the Madden video game box art have experienced a decline in performance, usually due to an injury.